Today's Articles

 *Pete Brown was born on this date in 1935.
 He was a Black golfer.

-From Jackson, Mississippi Brown got his PGA Tour Card in 1963.
-One year later Brown became the first African American to Win a PGA event the Waco Turner Open in 1964.
-He married Margaret Brown with whom he had Six Girls.
-Brown spent 17 years on PGA Tour and a number of wins two of which were PGA Victories.
+Brown got his PGA Tour Card in 1963 from Jackson, Mississippi.
+One year later, Brown became the first African American to Win a PGA event, the Waco Turner Open in 1964.
+He married Margaret Brown, with whom he had Six Girls.
+Brown spent 17 years on the PGA Tour and several wins, two of which were PGA Victories.
 Browns tournament Victories include: Four Time USG (Negro) National Open Champion.
-Brown was a four time Long Star Open Champion, and a three Time North & South Champion.
+Brown was a four-time Long Star Open Champion and a three-time North & South Champion.

 Brown and his wife, Margaret, are the parents of six daughters.
-He had been the head pro at Madden Golf Course in Dayton, Ohio for more than 20 years.
-Pete Brown died on May 1, 2015 at the age of 80.
+He was the head pro at Madden Golf Course in Dayton, Ohio, for over 20 years.
+Pete Brown died on May 1, 2015, at 80.

 To become a Professional Athlete